andrewcooke/Stupid.jl/README.md

 In [Statistics.jl](src/Statistics.jl) the internal state (excluding the counter, which is known to an extrernal attacker) is monitored during encryption.
-If a repeated state is detected then the number of characters encrypted between the first and second occurence of the repeated state is recorded.
+If a state is detected a second time then encryption continues and the number of characters between the second and third occurence of that state is recorded.
 This is repeated for 100 random keys.

 A good quality PRNG would not repeat internal state until all available states had been exhausted (ie period = pow(2, N) where N is